 Cut-Off Times:

-Racers will hit 9 aid stations throughout the course.
+Racers will hit 6 aid stations and one water stop throughout the course.

-On this 55K in Colorado, you will start in the heart of Eagle, right next to Color Coffee Roasters.
+You will start in the heart of Eagle Ranch at the corner of Capitol and Sylvan Lake Road.
 Begin by running 2 miles on the bike path along Eagle Ranch Road and Haystacker Drive, where a right turn onto the Turniphead Trail marks the start of dirt miles until the finish.

 A steep but short climb awaits you as you leave the aid station on Mike’s Night Out.
-The course rewards with sweeping views as it continues on Mike’s Night Out trail and quickly descends to aid station #4, Spring Creek, at mile 14.5.
-From there, turn left and begin a stretch of dirt road that again offers views northward across much of the trail system.
+The course rewards with sweeping views as it continues on Mike’s Night Out trail, quickly descending to aid station #5, Spring Creek, at mile 19.9.
+From the aid station, turn left and begin a stretch of dirt road that again offers views northward across much of the trail system.
 This stretch begins with a gentle descent but soon climbs steeply over a saddle.
 Shortly after the saddle, leave the road with a slight right turn onto Easy Rider Trail.

-Expect a bit of climbing at the start of Easy Rider Trail, which leads to a cruisy 800-foot singletrack descent over 2.5 miles ending at aid station #5, Easy Rider, at mile 18.5.
+Expect a bit of climbing at the start of Easy Rider Trail, which leads to a cruisy 800-foot singletrack descent over 2.5 miles ending at aid station #6, Easy Rider at mile 23.9.
 Cross the road and continue on the double track that eventually merges with Star Wars Trail, a fun singletrack descent.
 The descent ends abruptly with a right turn onto Pole Road, where the climbing begins again in earnest.
 Climb straight up the exposed Pole Road to its high point then turn right onto a short section of singletrack that joins the Hockett Gulch Trail.
 Here, you will enjoy a smooth descent to a right turn onto School House Rock Trail.
-Follow this short section of rolling trail into aid station #6, School House I, at mile 22.5.
+Follow this short section of rolling trail into the water drop, School House, at mile 27.7.

-From here, the fun isn’t quite over as the course for our 55K in Colorado heads up one final 200-foot climb.
-From the top of this punchy climb, the trail makes a serpentine descent to the Horton Street Trailhead.
-Runners head down the neighborhood street and turn left onto the bike path.
-A short 0.4 miles along this path lead to the finish line and after party at Color Coffee Roasters.
+From here, the fun isn’t quite over as the course for our ultra marathon in Colorado heads up one final 200-foot climb.
+From the top of this punchy climb, the trail makes a serpentine descent to Horton Street and back to the finish line.

 Marathon